Contact Information

 The Basics of Feeding Heifers Economically

 When we talk about feeding heifers economically, we need to look at ways to keep feed costs as low as possible, but, at the same time, feed for optimal heifer growth and weight gain.
-Our goal for Holstein heifers is to get them to weigh approximately 1200 lbs. after calving at 24 months of age or younger.
-This means that our heifer-raising program needs to be directed towards having heifers weighing 1350 lbs before calving since the calf, fetal membranes etc will weigh approximately 150 lbs.
+Our growth goals for heifers are for them to calve in at 85 to 90% of their mature weight and 95% of mature structural height at an age of 22 to 24 months of age.
+For a herd with mature Holsteins averaging 1600 lbs of body weight, heifers should weigh approximately 1350 lbs. after calving at 24 months of age or younger.

 1. Economical feeding programs start with forages.
 Forages form the foundation upon which rations are designed and land resources are effectively used.
 Then, grain mixes are fed to meet the nutrients not supplied by the forages themselves.
-Dry forages generally cost 6 cents per pound whereas grain mixes can cost 10 to 20 cents per pound.
+On a dry matter basis, forages generally cost half to a third of the price of grain mixes.

 2. Quality of the forages fed to heifers greatly influences feed costs.
 As the quality of the forage decreases, heifers eat less of the forage and they need more grain.
 Thus, lower quality forages increase the costs to feed these heifers.
 For example, a ration with a higher quality hay may cost 25 cents less a day and heifers grow better.
 When you start multiplying these cost savings over a group of heifers, they can add up quickly.